pkdevboxy/features/jvm/test-execution/standalone-junit-test-suite/README.md

-# Build user can declare a standalone JUnit test suite and execute it with `gradle mySuiteTest`
+# Build author can declare a standalone JUnit test suite

 ## Summary